COVID-19 and social bubbles

 With the number of COVID-19 cases increasing within our community, it is important that we continue to practice social distancing, wear a face covering when out in public, and wash our hands regularly.
-This can be challenging throughout the year, but especially in the middle of summer.
+This can be challenging throughout the year.
 Mental and emotional health are important, and the COVID-19 pandemic has created a lot of uncertainty and anxiety.
 In addition to virtual hangouts, people can explore if a social bubble is right for them.

 What is a social bubble?